aerni/statamic-livewire-forms/README.md

           realtime: true
 ```

-#### Option 2
-Provide an array with the rules you want to validate in realtime.
+Sometimes you may want to only validate certain rules in realtime.
+You may provide an array with the rules you want to validate in realtime instead of a boolean:

 ```yaml
 # resources/blueprints/forms/contact.yaml